Danone SA

 Innovation & Benchmarking

-The company aims to develop regenerative agriculture models to help farms maintain soil health and protect animal welfare.
-The company has cofounded two initiatives, One Planet Business for Biodiversity (OP2B) and Farming for Generations, to promote regenerative agriculture throughout the industry.
-However, the company does not disclose how it benchmarks itself against peers in sustainability and innovation.
+The company aims to develop regenerative agriculture models to enhance soil health and ensure animal welfare on farms.
+It has led initiatives such as One Planet Business for Biodiversity (OP2B), Sustainable Agriculture Initiative (SAI), and Farming for Generations to promote regenerative agriculture across the industry.

 Alternative Proteins